 Hi!
-My name is Effie and I’m a Customer Success Manager here at monday.com.
+I’m Effie, a Customer Success Manager here at monday.com.
 I’m here to give you actionable tips and tricks to ease the work challenges you face every day.

-Time management is huge issue for many people, so I’m going to show you a really simple solution that will transform the way you and your team work together.
+I know time management is a huge issue for many people, so I’m going to show you a straightforward solution that will transform the way you and your team work together.
 You’ll be more focused, your productivity will skyrocket, and you’ll all be a lot happier working together.
 It might sound like a tall order, but it’s actually pretty simple.
 I’ll share with you the best practices that we’ve learned from thousands of super successful teams.

-A little bit about me: I’m originally from the Bronx, I bake amazing desserts, and I have a very weird phobia toward glitter.
-(Don’t ask.)
+A little bit about me: I’m originally from the Bronx, I bake amazing desserts, and I have a very weird glitter phobia (don’t ask).
 Now let’s dive in!

 The secret to success: Manage the week